Skip to main content

 serve is the local development loop.
 It uploads the project, boots the runtime, and hot-reloads as you edit:

-capsule serve app:app
+capsule serve app.py:app

 Options: